 I can’t imagine what our great composers of old would think of today’s modern technology in the world of music.
 Perhaps they would turn in their graves if they knew we could connect our keys to our computer, turning it into a MIDI instrument!
 To beginner pianists who are also tech savvy, choosing a keyboard that offers good technology connections is well recommended.

 Keyboards that have a light up system to show the keys played for a variety of songs have become rather popular in recent times.
 You’ll soon see from typical lighted keys forum discussions that some musicians call them sacrilege, others call them genius.

 As for me, I say if it works for you, go for it.
 Anything that gets you feeling comfortable and having fun at the keys is good in my books.
 In fact, this feature seems to work especially well for beginners who feel hesitant or nervous about playing.

-And below, please take a moment to view some of the best selling keyboards on Amazon, which can be especially helpful for beginners.
+And below, please take a moment to view some of the best selling keyboards online, which can be especially helpful for beginners.